-The models used to determine far values are validated and periodically reviewed by experienced personnel at Group Market Risk.
+The models used to determine fair values are validated and periodically reviewed by experienced personnel at Group Market Risk.

-(ii) Measurement of the Expected Credit Loss (ECL) allowance
+(ii) Measurement of the expected credit loss (ECL) allowance

 The measurement of the expected credit loss (ECL) allowance for financial assets measured at amortised cost and FVOCI is an area that requires the use of complex models and significant assumptions about future economic conditions and credit behavior (e.g. the likelihood of customers defaulting and the resulting losses).
-Explanation of the inputs, assumptions and estimation techniques used in measuring ECL is further detailed in Note 10a.(vi) which also sets out key sensitivities of the ECL to changes in these elements.
-In the current environment additional factors were taken into consideration (Note 10 a. (vii), 10 a. (viii).
+Explanation of the inputs, assumptions and estimation techniques used in measuring ECL is further detailed in Note 10 a. (vi) which also sets out key sensitivities of the ECL to changes in these elements.
+In the current environment additional factors were taken into consideration (Note 10 a. (vii) and Note 10 a. (viii)).

-A number of significant judgements are also required in applying the accounting requirements for measuring ECL,
+A number of significant judgements are also required in applying the accounting requirements for measuring ECL, such as:

-- Determining criteria for significant increase in credit risk; - Choosing appropriate models and assumptions for the measurement of ECL: - Establishing the number and relative weightings of forward-looking scenarios for each type of product/market and the associated ECL: and - Establishing groups of similar financial assets for the purpose of measuring ECL - Determination of macroeconomics drivers and forecasting macroeconomic scenarios Recovery rates on unsecured exposures; and - Drawdown of approved facilities
+- Determining criteria for significant increase in credit risk; - Choosing appropriate models and assumptions for the measurement of ECL; - Establishing the number and relative weightings of forward-looking scenarios for each type of product/market and the associated ECL; - $\bullet \ \mathsf{Establishing} \ \mathsf{groups} \ \mathsf{of} \ \mathsf{similar} \ \mathsf{financial} \ \mathsf{assets} \ \mathsf{for} \ \mathsf{the} \ \mathsf{purpose} \ \mathsf{of} \ \mathsf{measuring} \ \mathsf{ECL};$ - Determination of macroeconomics drivers and forecasting macroeconomic scenarios; - Recovery rates on unsecured exposures; and - Drawdown of approved facilities.

-(iii) Loss given default (LGD)
+(iii) Loss Given Default (LGD)

-The LGD rate on corporate senior unsecured bonds is estimated to be 60% based on the International Swaps and Derivatives Association standard Credit Default Swap contract specification for North American corporate issuers.
-The LGD rate on sovereign senior unsecured bonds is estimated to be 46% based on the average LGD rate on Sovereign bonds during the period 1983 to 2022 as reported by Moody's Investors Service.
+The Loss Given Default (LGD) rate on corporate senior unsecured bonds is estimated to be 60% based on the International Swaps and Derivatives Association Standard Credit Default Swap contract specification for North American corporate issuers.
+The LGD rate on sovereign senior unsecured bonds is estimated to be 46% based on the average LGD rate on Sovereign bonds during the period 1983 to 2022 as reported by Moody's Investors Service

-Cash and Cash Equivalents
+4 Cash and Cash Equivalents: